TO THOSE WORKING OUT THEIR SALVATION AT THE SPIRITUAL HOME OF HOLY TRINITY

 The 'open forum' format gives you a great opportunity to ask and discuss anything that you have always wanted to address.
 Please come and learn, have fun, and maybe 'stump the Priest'!

 BOOK CLUB: Book Discussion Group meets every Wednesday after Vespers. (unless noted, please check the calendar)

 All are welcome to join us, even if you don't have the book being discussed!
 Contact Sean Stidd with any inquiries!

 HOLY TRINITY OUTREACH

 The Holy Trinity outreach ministry has a patron saint, St. Juliana of Lazarevo!

-On the third Sunday of each month, we will be doing a "Dollar Donation Day" to support this ministry.
+On the third Sunday of each month, we do a "Dollar Donation Day" to support this ministry.
 If you can, donate a dollar to help out!
 Thank you to all those who have donated thus far!

 *Looking for an opportunity to volunteer?
-We are adopting a family this Christmas.
-Please contact Laura Kline, Ana Nazarko or any council member if you are able to contribute!
+Come to a meeting or contact Laura Kline, Ana Nazarko or any council member if you are able to contribute!
 Thank you!